William Moberly: Rugby career

 As a wing-three-quarter, he took part in the second ever rugby international between England and Scotland, in 1872.
-The match, which took part at The Oval, was won by England.
+The match, which took place at The Oval, was won by England.
 Although at club level he always played three-quarter, he was picked as a fullback for England.
 He was described as a clever runner, who could "drop with either foot, and was a good shot at goal."
 At club level, Moberly turned out for the Ravenscourt Park Football Club.

 He was appointed as an assistant master at Clifton College in 1874 and began playing for the Clifton Rugby Football Club two years later.

 Cricket career

 Although his duties at Clifton restricted his appearances in first-class cricket, Moberly began playing with Gloucestershire in 1876 was a member of the teams which were the Champion County that year as well as the next.
 He was used as a top order batsman but would also fill in as wicket-keeper whenever fellow rugby union international and Clifton teammate James Bush was injured or unavailable.

 In a match against Yorkshire in Cheltenham 1876, Moberly scored 103 and his captain W. G. Grace an unbeaten 318 when they put on 261 runs for the fifth wicket.
-It remains to this day a Gloucestershire fifth wicket partnership record.
-He finished the season with 245 runs at 40.83, his best year in terms of average but he had his most prolific summer in 1883 when he amassed 351 runs at 29.25.
+It remained a Gloucestershire fifth-wicket partnership record, the longest surviving English county record, until May 2024 when a stand of 277 by James Bracey and Graeme van Buuren against Derbyshire beat it.
+Moberly finished the 1876 season with 245 runs at 40.83, his best year in terms of average but he had his most prolific summer in 1883 when he amassed 351 runs at 29.25.
 The latter tally included his highest first-class score of 121, which he scored in a win over Somerset at Taunton.

+Later life and legacy

+Moberly taught at Clifton until he retired in 1913.
+He died suddenly in Mullion, Cornwall in February 1914; his obituary appeared in The Times.
+In 1993, a new boarding house at Clifton College was named after him.